r-universe-org/control-room/README.md

 Action source: https://github.com/r-universe-org/rebuilds

-Nightly cron which triggers __retry failures__ for recently failed build jobs, and monthly __full rebuilds__ for all existing packages on r-universe.
+Nightly cron which triggers __retry failures__ for recently failed build jobs, and a __full rebuild__ for packages on r-universe that are 30 days old (so it rebuilds about 3% of packages each night).

 ## Setup universes